 This is not the first attempt to ban books by Howard Zinn in public schools.
 In 2010, Governor Mitch Daniels tried a similar move in Indiana.
 In 2011, A People’s History of the United States was removed from schools in Tucson, Arizona, as part of the ban on Mexican American Studies.

-The Zinn Education Project (ZEP), a collaboration between Rethinking Schools and Teaching for Change, responded by offering a free book by Howard Zinn and A People’s History for the Classroom to any Arkansas middle and high school teacher who requested one.
-There was an enthusiastic response with more than 600 requests in just four days.
+The Zinn Education Project (ZEP), a collaboration between Rethinking Schools and Teaching for Change, responded by offering a free book by Howard Zinn and A People’s History for the Classroom to any Arkansas middle or high school teacher who requested one.
+There was an enthusiastic response with close to 800 requests in just five days.
 The teachers and school librarians wrote inspiring notes such as this one from a Little Rock middle school social studies teacher:

 We must stand against censorship in Arkansas’ classrooms.
 Our students are bright and appreciate being challenged.
 They want to be exposed to all points of view, not shielded from those others find abhorrent.